 The Constitution contains the rules relating to a number of operational issues and practices, including rights, responsibilities and duties of the Responsible Entity and unitholders in the Fund, some of which are outlined in further detail in this document.

-Copies of the Constitution can be provided on request.
+Copies of the Fund's constitution can be provided on request.

 Compliance Plan